swaechter/smbjwrapper/README.md

 Notes:

 * You can only rename and replace a path of the same type (File/Directory).
-For example it's not possible to rename and replace a file to an existing directory and vica versa
+For example it's not possible to rename and replace a file to an existing directory and vice versa

 ### Ensure a directory exist